ci-dashboard/gitlab-ci-dashboard/README.md

 - **gitlab**: your gitlab server address
 - **token**: your gitlab token
-- **fileUrl**: a url to file that contains a list of projects you want to monitor, separated with commas
+- **projectsFile**: a url to file that contains a list of projects you want to monitor, see below how to create it
+- **gitlabciProtocol** (optional): protocol to access gitlabci api.  default: https

-### json file pattern
+### json projectsFile pattern

 ```
 [